 World of Warcraft originally used to have a handful of Shout Outs in the form of traditional Easter Eggs, but since Burning Crusade, every character, quest name, and area is a reference to something, probably blatantly.

 Touhou.
 Even the attack names can be references to Japanese mythology, and obscure ones at that.
 One game had a plot that referenced three separate Japanese myths...and UFOs.
 It also had references to older games in the series and Space Invaders.

 Meat Boy games.
 From chapter intros to level titles.

 Retro City Rampage features tons of Shout Outs to not just old-school games, but movies and TV shows as well.
 The introductory mission of story mode features references to Batman, Ducktales, Teenage Mutant Ninja Turtles, The A-Team, and Bill and Ted's Excellent Adventure in rapid succession.

 Aqua Rhapsody, The developer notes that a lot of small things are "shoutouts" to video game, anime, etc. These are as obscure as the level transitions that fade out in a similar manner to Space Harrier.

-Part of the fun in Skullgirls is trying to find how many references to anime, manga, and other video games you can find.
+Part of the fun in Skullgirls is trying to find references within the game.
+Sources can range from ancient historical figures to 1960s television to modern-day memes.
 Peacock in particular makes up so many of the Shout Outs that she could be considered to qualify in her own right.